 Some assemblages are hung on the wall like a painting, while others are created as sculptures.

 - Altered Books: A book in this mixed media art is taken as a base to create art.
 It can be transformed into a collage, painting, tearing, etc. so that the book has a new function or to make it more attractive.
 If the literature of the book is used, it can also be referred to, as part of multimedia art.

 - Wet and Dry Media: Mixing drawing with painting is a common technique used in mixed media art.
 An artist should be aware of the effect the art produces.
 Charcoal drawing mixed with oil-based paints is an inventive way to make it stand out.
 Another technique, termed Resist, creates a unique look, combining oil and water-based paints.

 Mixed Media Artists work with a variety of media in a single artwork.
 To get started with mixed media art, begin by looking at things around you.
-You would need a sturdy material which can act as a base like a paper, sketchbook, a box, or any such object you have access to.
+You would need a sturdy material that can act as a base like a paper, sketchbook, a box, or any such object you have access to.
 Begin working with media that you are already familiar with.
-If you work with watercolors, you can add highlights with colored pencils or markers.
-You can create collages by rearranging elements in your work using paper, catalogs, stamps, wrapping paper etc and glue them on the surface which could be paper, canvas or woodblocks.
+If you work with watercolours, you can add highlights with coloured pencils or markers.
+You can create collages by rearranging elements in your work using paper, catalogues, stamps, wrapping paper etc and glue them on the surface which could be paper, canvas or woodblocks.